openshift/enhancements/enhancements/monitoring/metrics-collection-profiles.md

 operators and their metrics exist.
 This makes it difficult for developers to determine whether a given metric can be excluded from the `minimal` profile or not.
 To aid teams with this effort the monitoring team will provide:
-- a tool that would consumes a ServiceMonitor and a list of metrics and generates the `minimal` ServiceMonitor for that operator.
+- a CLI tool that consumes a ServiceMonitor and a list of metrics and generates the `minimal` ServiceMonitor for that operator.
 - an origin/CI test that validates for all Alerts and PrometheusRules that the metrics used by them are present in the `keep` expression of the